 As your consulting firm grows, the size of your client organisations may grow too, meaning winning work is more likely to involve a procurement department.

 For some consultancies, this can make the sales process more difficult to navigate, because the procurement team has alternative objectives and processes to the key stakeholder you have been speaking to so far.
-So we invited Alan Gotto, Chairman of the Consulting Procurement Council, and owner of Constellia Consulting, to open our members’ eyes to the perspectives of the procurement professionals they are dealing with and offer ideas for how they might influence and engage with them during the procurement process.
+So we invited Alan Gotto, Chairman of the Consultancy Procurement Council, and owner of Constellia, to open our members’ eyes to the perspectives of the procurement professionals they are dealing with and offer ideas for how they might influence and engage with them during the procurement process.

 Should you build a relationship with procurement at all?